 If you expect that there can be a #VALUE error and want to catch them, then you can use ISERR, ISERROR or IFERROR to catch and do something else.

 Excel #REF Error

-In below gif, the sum formula refers to A2 and B2.
-When I delete A2, the formula turns into #REF error.
+In the below gif, the sum formula refers to A2 and B2.
+When I delete A2, the formula turns into a #REF error.

 Solve Excel #REF error:

-Best thing is to be careful before deleting cells in a data.
+The best thing is to be careful before deleting cells in data.
 Make sure that no formula refers to that cell.

-If you have #REF error already then trace then delete it from formula.
+If you have #REF error already then trace then delete it from the formula.

 For example, once you get a #REF error, your formula will look like this.

 You can just remove the #REF!
 From the formula to get an error-free formula.
 If you want to do it in bulk then use find and replace feature.
 Press CTRL+H to open find and replace.
 In find box, write #REF.
 Leave replace box empty.
 Hit Replace All button.